Aez35/miRScore/README.md

 miRScore requires two FASTA files and multiple small RNA-seq libraries in order to run.

-* `--mirnas mirnafile`: mature miRNA sequences of proposed novel miRNAs for scoring.
+* `--mirnas mirnafile`: FASTA file containing mature miRNA sequences of proposed novel miRNAs for scoring.
-* `--precursors precursorfile`:  hairpin precursors and one containing the hairpin sequences in which the mature miRNAs can be found.
+* `--precursors precursorfile`:  FASTA file containing the hairpin sequences in which the mature miRNAs can be found.
 * `(--fastq fastqDirectory | --bam bamfilesDirectory)`: Directory containing small RNA-seq libraries, either in FASTQ or BAM format.

-**Please note that the sequence identifier of each miRNA must match the sequence identifier of the corresponding hairpin.**
+**Please note that the sequence identifier of each miRNA must match the sequence identifier of the corresponding hairpin precursors.**

 ## Usage